 Military-specific Specializations – Education and training, manpower systems analysis, and nursing research

 Wherever you are in your nursing career, the Navy can help ease your financial burdens and advance your career with generous financial assistance and continuing education programs.
-Available offers could consist of anything from scholarships to sign-on bonuses to loan repayment assistance.
-And help could potentially be available whether you’re in graduate school or already in practice.
+Available offers consist of scholarships, sign-on bonuses and loan repayment assistance.
+Help can be available if you're in graduate school or already in practice as well.

 Through a Naval Reserve Officers Training Corps (NROTC) Nurse Option scholarship, the Navy can cover the full cost – up to $180,000 – of your nursing education at some of the best colleges and universities in the country.

-If you’re a nursing student opting to serve full-time in the Navy, you could get up to $34,000 to help pay your way through nursing school through the Nurse Candidate Program (NCP).
+If you’re a nursing student opting to serve full-time in the Navy, you may get up to $34,000 to help pay your way through nursing school through the Nurse Candidate Program (NCP).

-If you’re a graduate student enrolled in a postgraduate nursing program in certain nursing specialties and opting to serve part-time as a Reservist, you may qualify for up to $50,000 in nursing school loan repayment assistance.
+If you’re a graduate student enrolled in a postgraduate nursing program in certain nursing specialties and opting to serve part-time in the Navy Reserve, you may qualify for up to $50,000 in nursing school loan repayment assistance.

-If you’re a practicing nurse opting to serve part-time as a Reservist, you may qualify for an immediate, one-time sign-on bonus of up to $30,000.
-And depending on your specialty, you may have the option of choosing between a sign-on bonus, nursing school loan repayment assistance or specialty pay.
+If you’re a practicing nurse opting to serve part-time in the Navy Reserve, you may qualify for an immediate, one-time sign-on bonus of up to $30,000.
+Depending on your specialty, you may have the option of choosing between a sign-on bonus, nursing school loan repayment assistance or specialty pay.

 To learn what you qualify to receive, request a medical recruiter contact you.